OggyP/chessAPI/README.md

 # OggyP Chess API

-This is the new OggyP Chess API which was made to allow moving OggyP Chess to a new server which uses the new Type Script chess logic.
+This is the server side code for OggyP Chess (https://chess.oggyp.com).
+This includes a web socket for live updates as well as an API for anything else.